 My hands shook with excitement as I hung up the phone and did a full on happy dance on the middle of the crowded street.
 I GOT THE INTERVIEW!
-I could barely get the text out to my boyfriend, I was shaking so much with excitement… and then the nerves settled in.
+I could barely get the text out to my boyfriend, I was shaking so much with excitement… and then the interview nerves and anxiety settled in.
 What questions would I ask in the interview?
 How personal should I get in the interview?
 And of course, how would I answer the dreaded question: “tell me a little about yourself?”

 Pre interview panic is a very real thing friends.
 What if they think I am not experienced enough?
 What if I do that awkward nervous laugh thing that I do?
 I needed to get rid of the nerves so I could focus and conquer the interview.

-No matter many how many times I go through the interview process, it is still nerve racking.
-Walking into a new place with new people and asking to be judged – fun…not.
+No matter many how many times I go through the interview process, it is still nerve racking… and that's coming from someone who has always landed the job.

 1. Do your homework.

-2. Choose your look 24 hours in advance.
+2. Choose what to wear to your interview 24 hours in advance.

 3. Get your work out in the morning of the interview.

 Instead of reaching for coffee before your interview, opt to get a workout in that morning.
 Working out some of the adrenaline and endorphins will help you be more grounded during the interview; whereas coffee can just fuel your already jittery nerves.

 When your body can release the excess energy, your mind will relax and stay clear too.
 Working out is a form of mindfulness too which can help get rid of worry.
 Learn more about letting go of worry with mindfulness here!